nordic-institute/X-Road/CONTRIBUTING.md

 - Summary of the problem.
 - X-Road software version.
 - Host OS and version.
-- More detailed description of the problem.
+- More detailed description of the problem that includes:
+  - Steps to reproduce the issue.
+  - Expected result.
+  - Actual result.
 - Related log files.

 #### Submitting an Enhancement Request